DreamOfTheRedChamber/system-design-interviews/linkedin/behaviorQuestions.md

 * Solution
  	- Instead, I suggest that each online course should have a profile on LinkedIn.
 LinkedIn learning's recommendations not only suggests content from Lynda.com but also all MOOC courses.
 When users want to learn some skills online, just ask LinkedIn.
 By doing this, LinkedIn can become the professional coach for every member.
  	- This will make users more engaged in LinkedIn and align well with LinkedIn's vision.
 Personally, I am pretty interested in big data analytics products.
-LinkedIn provides a number of analytics products such as "People you may know", "Jobs you may be interested in", "News feed".
+LinkedIn provides a number of analytics products such as "People you may know", "Jobs you may be interested in", "Who has viewed your posts", News feed".

-# What technologies are you interested in
+## LinkedIn salary feature
+### What has been done
+* Although websites such as Glassdoors already provide features such as salary insights, it is too easy to create fake data on these platforms.
+Everyone has an identity on LinkedIn which could be easily verified and therefore the data from LinkedIn is more authoritative.

+### What do I want to improve
+*

+## LinkedIn open candidates
+### What has been done
+* Open Candidates is possibly one of the most practical and helpful applications of some of LinkedIn’s technology.
+I’ve seen countless people note on their LinkedIn profiles that they do not, under any circumstances, want to get contacted by recruiters on there.
+The fact that people have had to put this on their profile pages is a sign of how annoying LinkedIn can be for some.
+If the Open Candidates feature gets used as it should, some of that spammy element could start to subside.

+### What do I want to improve